Research & Development

 New Floating Solutions Ammonia FPSO

-In the energy transition, low carbon fuels such as ammonia are expected to play a some role in decarbonizing power and industry.
-Anticipating a maturing market, MODEC is developing product concepts to meet emerging demand, including a Low Carbon Ammonia FPSO.
+In the energy transition, low carbon fuels such as ammonia are expected to play a role in decarbonizing power and industry.
+MODEC is developing product concepts such as a Low Carbon Ammonia FPSO to meet emerging demand.
 This floating solution converts associated gas—often reinjected today—into low carbon ammonia offshore.

 Obtained an Approval in Principle (AiP) by ABS for Blue Ammonia FPSO